nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 - Ethernet (ETH)
 - Infiniband (IB)

-**Holoscan does not support IB at this time (not tested), so the ConnectX will need to use the ETH link layer.**
+**Holoscan does not support IB at this time (as it is not tested), so the ConnectX will need to use the ETH link layer.**

 To identify the current mode, run `ibstat` or `ibv_devinfo` and look for the `Link Layer` value.
 In the example below, the `mlx5_0` interface is in Ethernet mode, while the `mlx5_1` interface is in Infiniband mode.
 Do not pay attention to the `transport` value which is always `InfiniBand`.